AdilZahid/AdilZahid/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks
-- 🎓 &nbsp; BS(CS) from UCP
+- 🎓 &nbsp; Bachelor of Science In Computer Science BS(CS)
-- 💼 &nbsp; Working as a Full Stack Software Engineer at [Nextbridge](https://pk.linkedin.com/company/nextbridge)
+- 💼 &nbsp; Working as a Full Stack Software Engineer
 - 🌱 &nbsp; Learning more about DevOps, Front-end and Back-end technologies
 - 📫 &nbsp; How to reach me: md.adilzahid@gmail.com
 <!-- - 🥅 &nbsp; 2023 Goals: Learn Web3, Graphql and Apollo Client -->